Recovering from Heart Attack or Heart Surgery

 Recovering from a Heart Attack or Heart Surgery

-- Delegate household chores to your family.
+- Give the household chores to your family.

 - Eat several small meals a day rather than one big meal late in the day.
 Big meals put a heavy load on your blood circulation system.
 Rest after meals.
-Pace yourself!

 - Rest for 20 to 30 minutes, twice a day.

-- Achieving/maintaining a healthy weight
+- Achieve and maintain a healthy weight.

-- Learning to manage stress
+- Learn to manage stress.

 - Share information with your family so that they understand what heart disease is.
 Tell them about your physical limitations.